Nancy Heche: Relationship with Anne Heche

 In 1997, Nancy's daughter, Anne Heche, publicly announced her relationship with comedian Ellen DeGeneres.
 Nancy Heche later commented that Anne "became sort of the poster child for coming out and bringing the whole homosexual issue into the public eye and even glamorizing and humorizing it, laughing about it, making it just another kind of love relationship".
 Heche said her daughter's sexuality was "like a betrayal of an unspoken vow: We will never have anything to do with homosexuals."
 After reading the Old Testament book of Isaiah, Heche became convinced that sexual orientation change was possible for her daughter, and likened what she believed would be their eventual reconciliation to the parable of the Prodigal Son.

 Nancy Heche became estranged from Anne Heche after the latter confronted her about her father's alleged sexual abuse.
 In her 2001 memoir Call Me Crazy, Anne Heche wrote that when she contracted genital herpes as an infant, her mother insisted that it was a diaper rash and refused to take her to the doctor.
 Heche vehemently denied her daughter's allegations.

 Anne Heche died in August 2022 following an automobile accident.
-Reports varied as to whether Nancy and Anne Heche had reconciled prior to Anne's death.